tymo77/smart-products/README.md

 ## Getting Started

 The course consists of a series of labs.
 The code needed for each lab can be found in the [labs](labs/) subdirectories by number.
-Each lab has a subdirectory for builds on both Windows [(eg)](labs/1/win/) and Linux [(eg)](labs/2/lin/) with nmake and GNU make makefiles accordingly.
+Some labs have a subdirectory for builds on both Windows [(eg)](labs/1/win/) and Linux [(eg)](labs/2/lin/) with nmake and GNU make makefiles accordingly.
 Instructions and references for the lab are also contained in the /instructions subdirectories [(eg)](labs/1/instructions/).

 To build a lab on Windows, run